 What is Psychology?

-Psychologists use behaviour as a clue to the functioning of the mind.
-We formulate theories, test hypotheses and predictions through studies, and analyse the findings with statistics and other techniques to enable us to draw conclusions, using behaviour as an indicator of the workings of the mind.
+Just like a psychologist cannot see your mind, a physicist cannot see atoms.
+Research in physics is based on a principle of predicting how something should behave based on a theory, and devising experiments to test whether that prediction is correct.
+Similarly, psychologists use behaviour as a clue to the functioning of the mind.
+Just like a physicist, we formulate theories, test hypotheses and predictions through studies, and analyse the findings with statistics and other techniques to enable us to draw conclusions, using behaviour as an indicator of the workings of the mind.

 Psychology lies at the intersection of many other different disciplines, including biology, medicine, linguistics, philosophy, anthropology, sociology, and artificial intelligence.
 All of the different branches of psychology will have different links to each of these disciplines.
 The different branches of psychology cover the broad spectrum of human behaviour, and include:

 - Clinical psychology

 - Health psychology